-As discussed above, the COVID-19 pandemic has adversely impacted states and cities where the Company's tenants operate their businesses and where the Company's properties are located.
-The COVID-19 pandemic could have a material adverse effect on the Company's financial condition, results of operations and cash flows as the reduced economic activity severely impacts certain of the Company's tenants' businesses, financial condition and liquidity and may cause certain tenants to be unable to meet their obligations to the Company in full.
-Closures by the Company's tenants of their stores could reduce the Company's cash flows, which could impact the Company's ability to continue paying dividends to its stockholders at expected levels.
+As discussed above, many of the Company's tenants and their operations have been, and may continue to be, adversely impacted by the COVID-19 pandemic.
+As a result, certain tenants may be unable to meet their obligations to the Company in full or at all, which could reduce the Company's cash flows and impact the Company's ability to continue paying dividends to its stockholders at expected levels.
 The Company intends to continue to operate its business in a manner that will allow it to qualify as a REIT, including maintaining compliance with taxable income distribution requirements.